tum-esi/RobWoT/Setups/IoT_Remote_Lab/readme.md

 >light_pantilt_template.ts : It is template to show how to interact with virtual light and pantilt

->debug_code.ts: It shows how to automatically generate the robotic TD and it could also debug Coppeliasim remote API interaction without WoT server
+>debug_code.ts: It shows how to automatically generate the robotic TD and it could also debug CoppeliaSim remote API interaction without WoT server